 All course materials are available in the course.

-A highly recommended text that participants may want to refer to during or after the course is Paul Westermeyer’s Te Deum: The Church and Music (Minneapolis: Fortress Press, 1997—view on Amazon.com).
+A highly recommended text that participants may want to refer to during or after the course is Paul Westermeyer’s Te Deum: The Church and Music (Minneapolis: Fortress Press, 1997).
 This book provides the framework for our discussion on the development of liturgical music within a historical and cultural context.
 Its accessible prose, meticulous footnotes, extensive bibliography, and useful timeline make it a valuable resource.

-- 3 to 5 hours a week (time varies depending on your background and schedule.)
+- 4 to 6 hours per week, depending on your background and schedule.